Journalism

 Program Description

-Journalism is a unique form of communication because it uses storytelling to present the news and its journalists who are the storytellers and historians that help people make sense of the events happening in the world around them.
-The journalism program at MSJC has many opportunities for engagement, learning, and storytelling.
-The Talon student newspaper is an exciting part of the program and provides you with hands-on journalistic experience while allowing you to become more involved at MSJC and within your community.
-Within the Journalism program, you will learn what it takes to be an effective writer and journalist, learn how to do interviews, and learn how to create stories in print and in digital format.
-Careers in journalism are endless and range from lawyer, journalist, film critic, sportswriter, and publicist to public relations, advertising, news anchor, and social media editor.
+Journalism is a unique form of communication that uses storytelling to present the news.
+Journalists are storytellers and historians who help people make sense of events happening in the world around them.
+The journalism program at MSJC offers many opportunities for engagement, learning, and storytelling.
+The Talon, MSJC’s student newspaper, is an important part of the program and provides students with practical journalistic experience while helping them become more involved at MSJC and in the community.
+Students learn effective writing and reporting, interviewing techniques, and storytelling in print and digital formats.
+Career pathways connected to journalism include reporter, editor, copywriter, film critic, foreign correspondent, multimedia story producer, magazine editor, news anchor, publicist, sportswriter, public relations practitioner, social media editor, and technical writer.

 Transfer Preparation